-Finding your data centre's hidden source of revenue19 May 2017
+Finding your data centre's hidden source of revenue

 Data centres underpin the growing modern economy.
 The United Nations predicts that by 2018, the world's population will reach 7.8 billion and according to Cisco, half of them will have residential internet.

 Data centres are under a lot of pressure.
 Not only must they meet soaring demand, but also secure safe system performance, assure compliance with current environmental guidelines and future-proof against upcoming regulations resulting from COP21; all while curbing growing expenses and remaining competitive.
 It seems almost impossible.
 However, there may be a hidden resource waiting to be capitalised that makes this challenge easier.

 It is estimated that data centres consume between 1.5 ?
 3% of the world's electricity.
 This is a substantial portion of the total output, yet forecasts claim that by 2020 this share will reach 7%, making data centres the fastest growing user segment for electricity.
 Electricity will become an increasingly significant area of operational expenditure for data centres, increasing consumption combined with price rises will have a substantial impact on bottom lines.
 Legislative pressure on energy consumption and share of emissions is also increasing.
 It is time to progress beyond conventions towards proven, financially viable alternatives.Heat harvesting

 Selling hot water to a city's energy supply can raise the effectiveness of a data centre and lower the PUE